melomark/readme/README.md

 My interest in school was theatre arts and from an early age sought out mentors which I believe is the way I learn best.
 After high school I apprenticed with a sculptor who taught me about form and how to listen to what a material wanted to express.
 I worked with an oil artist who taught be about process, composition, color, and line.
 In college I continued learning stagecraft and theatre production where I learned what it takes to plan, create, and run a show which in-turn prepared me to work in creative fields like marketing and web development.

+In grade school I remember going to the library playing Lunar Lander on the Commodore PET; of course I don't remember the spelling and math games but I'm sure they were there too.
 When the World Wide Web became popular I had already been using modems to connect my Commodore 64 to BBS, FidoNet, and Usenet to share binary files and email friends.
 I have lived through the evolution of networks, content, and devices and I’m excited that the next branch of the evolution is only a few development cycles away.

 ## My Role as Scrum Master